97-Jeffrey/Movie-Search/README.md

 ### `npm run test`

-in the project root folder
+in the project root folder, there are six testing cases right now.